What is a Duvet?

-No matter what you call your comforter: A duvet, continental quilt, doona, dyne, federbett, duvet insert or Mr. Fluffy, we think there's nothing quite like cuddling beneath a wonderful cloud of soft warm fluffy goodness, all protected, of course, by a duvet cover.
+No matter what you call your comforter: A duvet, blanket, continental quilt, doona, dyne, federbett, duvet insert or Mr. Fluffy, we think there's nothing quite like cuddling beneath a wonderful cloud of soft warm fluffy goodness, all protected, of course, by a duvet cover.

 Putting a duvet cover on your duvet, or comforter, is a straight forward task, like putting a sock on your foot; a really big sock on a really big foot!
 It can help to have 2 people, one person on each side of the duvet to pull the cover over the comforter, but it is certainly not necessary.
 Here are the steps:

 1: Lay the comforter on the bed.
 Usually the end of the comforter that has the labels will go at the foot of the bed, although you may want to occasionally rotate this to alleviate wear caused by your arms, etc. squishing the part of the comforter that rests by your head and shoulders.

 2: Place the duvet cover with the opening at the end of the comforter that is at the head of the bed.
 You want the duvet cover closure (where the zipper or buttons are) to end up at the foot of the bed when you are finished.